School Board

 - Curriculum/Instruction Report

-10. PERSONNEL SERVICES: Michael James, Assistant Superintendent for Personnel
+10. PERSONNEL SERVICES: Dr. Michael James, Assistant Superintendent for Personnel

 Consideration and possible vote to meet in executive session in accordance with 25 O.S.
 Sec.
 307 (B)(1) discussing the employment, hiring, appointment, promotion, demotion, disciplining or resignation of employees as listed on Attachment A – Personnel Report; and in accordance with 25 O. S. Section 307 (B) (2) to discuss employee negotiations.